Consumer Medicine Information

 If you do not understand the instructions on the pack, ask your doctor or pharmacist for help.

 How much to take

-Your doctor will tell you how many amlodipine tablets to take each day.
-This will depend on your condition and whether you are taking any other medicines.
+Your doctor will tell you how many tablets to take each day, depending on your condition and whether you are taking other medicines.

 How to take it